Fine tuning SMLs

 (torch.Size([1, 768]), torch.Size([1, 768]))

-Now that we have checked that the function tokenizes well, we apply this function to the dataset, but we also apply it in batches so that it runs faster
+Now that we have checked that the function tokenizes well, we apply this function to the dataset, but we also apply it in batches so that it executes faster

 dataset = dataset.map(tokenize_function, batched=True, remove_columns=['text', 'label', 'id', 'label_text'])